-This lack of knowledge about Social Security can set up retirees to make some poor — or even potentially disastrous — decisions.
-For example, the poll found that more than one-quarter (26%) of individuals ages 60 to 65 did not know when full retirement age occurs.
+Such a lack of knowledge about Social Security can set up retirees to make some poor — or even potentially disastrous — decisions.
+For example, the poll found that more than one-quarter (26%) of individuals ages 60 to 65 did not know when their full retirement age occurs.

 As we have reported in “9 Social Security Terms Everyone Should Know“:

 “It’s important to know your full retirement age because claiming your Social Security benefits before or after that age will lower or increase the amount of your benefit payment, respectively.”

 Fortunately, the news from the poll was not all bad.
 For example:

 - 83% of respondents understood the consequences of receiving Social Security benefits before reaching their full retirement age.

 - 94% knew taking benefits before full retirement age will result in reduced monthly checks.